carcaschoi/tinfoil-json/README.md

 # This is just a archive page that stores the information of various tinfoil shop link.
 Luffshop has been removed since it does not work anymore.
-I think you should delete it  ASAP
+I suggest you to delete it  ASAP
 # Requirements

 * Nintendo Switch running CFW ([Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/releases) with [Sigpatches](https://github.com/ITotalJustice/patches/releases) recommended)